 Yet as governor of Benue State in Nigeria, Ortom is an undeterred, courageous man on a mission.

 The 61-year-old leader shouts from the rooftops about persecution in his country and the complicity and evil of President Muhammadu Buhari’s administration.
 And the failures of previous administrations to stop atrocities against believers.

 Ortom shared his thoughts on a recent visit to International Christian Concern’s headquarters in Washington, D.C., where he met with ICC President Jeff King and staff.
 His trip also included a rigorous agenda and meetings with leaders on Capitol Hill and the U.S. Department of State.

 His goal?
-To counter the Nigerian government’s narrative, parroted by the media, that the lawlessness and killings of tens of thousands of Christians is just a tribal conflict between radical Fulani Muslim herders and Christian farmers.
-That it is fueled by geopolitical forces, climate change, and petty land disputes.
+To counter the Nigerian government’s narrative, parroted by the media, that the lawlessness and killings of tens of thousands of Christians are just a tribal conflict between radical Fulani Muslim herders and Christian farmers.
+It is fueled by geopolitical forces, climate change, and petty land disputes.
 And that the government is doing all it can to protect religious freedom and everyone’s lives.